Lapulapu: Battle of Mactan

 The battle left the expedition with too few men to crew three ships, so they abandoned the Concepción.
 The remaining ships – the Trinidad and the Victoria – sailed to the Spice Islands in present-day Indonesia.
 From there, the expedition split into two groups.
-The Trinidad, commanded by Gonzalo Gómez de Espinoza tried to sail eastward across the Pacific Ocean to the Isthmus of Panama.
+The Trinidad, commanded by Gonzalo Gómez de Espinosa tried to sail eastward across the Pacific Ocean to the Isthmus of Panama.
 Disease and shipwreck disrupted Espinoza's voyage and most of the crew died.
 Survivors of the Trinidad returned to the Spice Islands, where the Portuguese imprisoned them.
 The Victoria continued sailing westward, commanded by Juan Sebastián Elcano, and managed to return to Sanlúcar de Barrameda, Spain in 1522.
 In 1529, King Charles I of Spain relinquished all claim over the Spice Islands to Portugal in the treaty of Zaragoza.
 However, the treaty did not stop the colonization of the Philippine archipelago from New Spain.